G1GGa/The-AI-Concierge-Bar/README.md

 **© 2026 [Giga Imerlishvili / AI Concierge bar]**
 This project is proprietary software.
 All rights reserved.
 Unauthorized reproduction, modification, or integration into commercial products without explicit licensing is strictly prohibited.

+Commercial Use: For enterprise/closed-source integration, please refer to the LICENSE-COMMERCIAL.md file.

 ## This project is dual-licensed:

 Open Source: Distributed under the AGPLv3 license for open-source projects and public research.